Alexei Navalny: Family and personal life

 Navalny was married to Yulia Navalnaya (maiden name: Yulia Borisovna Abrosimova) and the couple had two children.
-His daughter Dasha began undergraduate studies at Stanford University in September 2019.
+His daughter Daria Navalnaya began undergraduate studies at Stanford University in September 2019.

 Starting 1998, Navalny lived primarily in a three-room apartment in Maryino District in southeast Moscow.

 Navalny was originally an atheist, but later became a member of the Russian Orthodox Church.
 He has said that turning to the Orthodox church has made him feel a "part of something large and universal."

 On 17 January 2021, Navalny was again arrested as he was returning to Russia, after having had to leave the country for medical treatment in Germany for a poisoning attempt against his life that had recently occurred in Russia.
 He remained incarcerated (initially in the IK-2 penal colony) and was housed in the IK-6 maximum security prison in Melekhovo, Vladimir Oblast.
 Navalny was listed by Amnesty International (AI) as a prisoner of conscience in May 2021, meaning that AI held that Navalny's incarceration was primarily due to his political beliefs.

 In addition to his native Russian, Navalny also spoke English.